mehanalavimajd/markovChainLyricsGenerator/README.md

 # Why you made it?
 The day I wrote it, I had watched a Veritasium video in youtube about markov chain. and yeah, The power went out and I was bored.
-So instead of waiting for electricity, I wrote this script using my phone - yes a phone! -.
-Then sent it to my laptop and added more data to the dataset.
+So instead of waiting for electricity, I wrote this script using my phone - yes a phone! - then sent it to my laptop and added more data to the dataset.
-It was a very fun mini-project
+It was a very fun mini-project.

 # Examples?
 sure: